goosefin/Covid-Invaders/README.md

 # Covid-Invaders

 This is a modern take on the classic space invaders game from the 70's.
-Growing up I spent a lot of time in arcades and I wanted to recreate a small memory of my childhood with my own twist.
+Growing up I spent a lot of time in arcades and I wanted to recreate a small memory from my childhood with it's own twist.
 This is a two player game where each player plays as a syringe that is shooting down covid cells.
 I created this game using HTML, CSS and JavaScript as well as Canvas API.
 Hope you enjoy!

 GOALS (user-stories):
 - As a player I want to know which keys on the keyboard make the syringe move so I can play.